ABC Upper Hunter: Programming

-The station produces a daily breakfast program between 6:30am and 8:00am weekdays, with local news bulletins at 6:30am and 7:30am.
-Supplementary news bulletins are provided by ABC Newcastle until 9am.
+The station produces a daily breakfast program between 6:30 am and 8:00 am weekdays, with local news bulletins at 6:30 am and 7:30 am.
+Supplementary news bulletins are provided by ABC Newcastle until 9 am.

-The bureau's rural reporter also co-produces the daily Upper Hunter New England North West Rural Report with ABC New England North West's rural reporter, which airs from 6:15am to 6:30am weekdays.
+The bureau's rural reporter also co-produces the daily Upper Hunter New England North West Rural Report with ABC New England North West's rural reporter, which airs from 6:15 am to 6:30 am weekdays.

-The station broadcasts ABC Newcastle's Mornings and Drive programs, but diverts at midday to broadcast The Country Hour, followed by The World Today on a one-hour delay at 1.00pm.
+The station broadcasts ABC Newcastle's Mornings and Drive programs, but diverts at midday to broadcast The Country Hour, followed by The World Today on a one-hour delay at 1.00 pm.

 In mid-2009, the station broadcast an hour-long program called Upper Hunter Weekend, which previewed events in the Upper Hunter for the coming weekend.
 It was hosted by Silas Moss and Niav Owens.
-The station now broadcasts ABC Newcastle's Saturday Breakfast program, hosted by Craig Hamilton, between 6am and midday.
+The station now broadcasts ABC Newcastle's Saturday Breakfast program, hosted by Craig Hamilton, between 6 am and midday.

 In 2021, ABC Upper Hunter commenced streaming capabilities via a podcast service on its website.

 The Radio National program Late Night Live occasionally broadcasts from these studios, as presenter Phillip Adams and his partner Patrice Newell own an organic farm in the area.